-They assist the pupil to reflect on their concerns and lead them explore possible strategies and solutions for themselves, (‘Could you imagine another way of responding in that situation?’
+An ELSA will assist the pupil to reflect on their concerns and let them explore possible strategies and solutions for themselves, (‘Could you imagine another way of responding in that situation?’
 ‘How do you think x was feeling at that moment?’
 ‘What would you have liked to have been able to say/do?’
 ‘What do you think might have happened if…?’).
-Sometimes it is appropriate to suggest some possible coping strategies but the key is to do this tentatively and to leave the pupil with choices.
+Through working together, the ELSA and the child will devise personal strategies to practice and support them in their daily lives.

 These is what the children at Heatherlands think about our ELSA sessions: -